 The East Texas oil and gas industry dates from the 1930s, and continues to this day to be an important part of the economy and job market of Tyler, as well as Longview, Kilgore, Marshall, Gladewater, Jacksonville, Henderson and other cities and towns.

-The oil industry in Texas remains a vital element in our nation's energy exploration and production, as we were reminded with the explosion of the Deepwater Horizon in the Gulf of Mexico in 2010.
+The oil industry in Texas remains a vital element in our nation's energy exploration and production.

 The Haynesville formation is a layer of sedimentary rock more than 10,000 feet below the surface of the Earth in the area of northwestern Louisiana, southwestern Arkansas and eastern Texas.